SeaWeaver is a system of applying techniques from seaweed farming, aquaculture & conservation biology,

 Planting eelgrass plants within the mat

-Perch swill among the newly planted grass in Birds and Shores.
+Perch swim among the newly planted grass in Birds and Shores.
 Can you see the shape of the weave below the surface?

 The eelgrass plants were donated by Pacific Northwest National Laboratory in Sequim, WA.